 Step 2: Tasking

 - Work Your Way Down Your List – Now it is a time to actually start being productive.
 Pick an item off the list that you feel like doing, or maybe really, really need to do, and do it.
 Don’t think about it because then you might end up talking yourself out of that task, or losing any trace of motivation you once had to do it.

-- Reward Yourself – If you had a lot of things on your To-Do list and you accomplished most of them, if not all, reward yourself!
-Some days it is hard to complete even one or two things on your list, so relish in the days that are a success.
-After a while this will train your mind to get excited, or at least motivated, to tackle your To-Do list with the idea that something will be waiting for you at the end.
+- Reward Yourself – If you had a lot of things on your to-do list and you accomplished most of them, if not all, reward yourself!
+Some days it is hard to complete even one or two things on your list, so relish the days that are a success.
+After a while, this will train your mind to get excited, or at least motivated, to tackle your to-do list with the idea that something will be waiting for you at the end.
 Some examples of rewards that I choose are: